Introduction

 You can also make content publicly available by designating a bucket as -public - See How to Create Buckets.

-You can construct what a public link will look like based on this pattern:
+You can construct what a public link will look like in this scenario based on this pattern:

 https://{BUCKET_NAME}.s3.{REGION}.amazonaws.com/{PREFIX}/{FILE}